Golden Gate to Ancient Rus'. VI

 What did you learn about the monastery?

-How did the ancient Russian monks help us learn about the past of our country?
+How did ancient Russian monks help us learn about the past of our country?

 Check yourself.
 Slide25

-Imagine that you are historians and you have to write what kind of cultural monuments these are.
-On the right are numbers and names, on the left there will be an image of objects, buildings, you write under which number this name is.
+Imagine that you are a learned historian and have to write down what cultural monuments these are.
+On the right are numbers and names, on the left will be an image of objects, buildings, you write under what number this is the name.

-Children complete the task in notebook T. C 12 No. 22
+Children complete the task in the notebook T. S 12 No. 22

 c) frescoes